marcandrysco/AudioManipProg/README.md

 ### Digital Signal Processing Library

-To satisfy high efficiency, the libDSP library provides an extremely fast set of low-level building blocks.
+To satisfy high efficiency, [libDSP](dsp/README.md) provides an extremely fast set of low-level building blocks.
 The library is built using heavily optimized C code to ensure both low latency and high throughput.
 The "hot" path that processes audio is carefully written to eliminate sources of slowdowns such as memory allocation or system calls.
 Much of the code is directly exported in headers as static inline functions to prevent function call overhead.

 ### MuseLang

+[MuseLang](lang/README.md) is a high-level, ML-like functional programming.
+By itself, it is very similar to other functional languages such as OCaml, providing a small set of primitives for basic programs.

 ### AmpCore

+[AmpCore](core/README.md) forms the foundation of AMP by gluing together the low-level DSP library with the high-level language.
+AmpCore provides a large number of primitive types and classes to MuseLang, each corresponding to a very efficient music or signal processing function.
+Bindings for AmpCore include multi-track recording, distortion, reverberation, equalization, and more.

+Additional functionality may be loaded through the use of plugins, extending the base set of AmpCore primitives.
+Plugins can expose their components through MuseLang so that they may be used directly in the high-level, functional programs.

 ### AmpRT

+The [AmpRT](rt/README.md) is a command-line program that executes an AmpCore program in real time.
+Currently, AmpRT only runs on Linux (using ALSA or PulseAudio).